WSXL2,left, and WSXL1, at the beginning

 In Summary

 Cohesion and continuity in your overall body of works is good.
-You want your collection of works to have a language and relate to each other in a style identifiable as yours.
+You want your collection of works to have a language so they can relate to each other in a style identifiable as yours.
 It allows collectors to enjoy the development of your oeuvre.

 What I achieved